Did you ever read the book Freckle Juice by Judy Blume? The story is about a boy who buys a recipe to grow freckles — with disastrous results!

 People with light complexions have less melanin (say: MEL-uh-nun) in their skin.
 Melanin is a chemical produced by certain skin cells (called melanocytes); it helps protect the skin from sun damage by reflecting and absorbing ultraviolet (UV) rays.

-The more melanin you have in your skin, the tanner you look!
+The more melanin you have in your skin, the darker your skin color!
 People with fair skin have less melanin in their skin to begin with, but some of their melanocytes make more melanin when exposed to the sun.
 So instead of easily getting an even suntan, they sometimes get freckles.

 Freckles May Fade